Step-by-Step Guide: Fixing Grammar Instantly With AI Keyboards

 What advanced features do premium AI keyboards offer beyond basic grammar correction?
 And are these premium features worth paying for?

-Premium AI keyboards go far beyond catching basic grammatical errors, offering sophisticated writing assistance that can genuinely transform your mobile writing experience.
+Premium AI keyboards in 2026 have evolved far beyond catching basic grammatical errors, offering sophisticated writing assistance that can genuinely transform your mobile writing experience.
+The gap between free and premium has actually widened this year, with premium tiers now offering AI-powered features that would've seemed futuristic just 18 months ago.
 While free versions handle the essentials, premium features add layers of refinement that can be particularly valuable for professionals, students, and anyone who writes extensively on mobile devices.

 Tone Detection and Adjustment